dubbelosix/autoclock/README.md

 # Autoclock Validator
-* The autoclock validator script is thus far designed and tested only on c3.large [latitude](https://www.latitude.sh/) machines running ubuntu.
-Other OS and machine/disk configurations are not tested yet, but do feel free to fork or submit PRs to support additional infra.
+* The purpose of this Ansible playbook is to provide a fast and straightforward way to spin up a Solana validator.
+The Autoclock validator script has only been designed and tested on c3.large [latitude](https://www.latitude.sh/) machines running ubuntu thus far.
+Other OS and machine/disk configurations are untested yet, but feel free to fork or submit PRs to support additional infra.
-* c3.large machines have 2 disks.
+* C3.large machines have 2 disks.
 One of these is mounted to / and the other one needs to be supplied in the defaults.
-* Install ansible locally and edit the hosts.yaml file in the root location to point to your validator's IP address and the ssh parameters
+* Install ansible locally and edit the hosts.yaml file in the root location to point to your validator's IP address and the ssh parameters.
 * basic command
-* make sure to create `hosts.yaml` file using the `hosts.example.yaml` as a guide
+* Make sure to create `hosts.yaml` file using the `hosts.example.yaml` as a guide.
 ```
 ansible-playbook setup.yaml -i hosts.yaml -e id_path=./keys/validator-keypair.json -e vote_path=./keys/vote-account-keypair.json -e region=ny -e cluster=testnet -e rpc_address=https://api.testnet.solana.com -e repo_version=v1.14.16-jito
 ```

 * The above assumes that validator-keypair.json and vote-account-keypair.json have been generated using solana-keygen and that the vote-account has already been created.
 The ansible playbook executes the vote-account command to see that vote-account-keypair.json actually exists and is associated with validator-keypair.json.
 It will fail before starting the validator if that is not the case.

-# defaults
+# Defaults

 there are 2 main defaults files to edit
 * common https://github.com/dubbelosix/autoclock/blob/master/roles/common/defaults/main.yaml